sincze/domoticz-fronius-inverter-plugin/README.md

 - Option the disable the fraction calculation feature
 - Detection of Fronius API version
 - Some things I can't remember now.

-I don't have much spare time, so this can take a while.

 This plugin uses an icon by
 <a href="https://www.flaticon.com/authors/vectors-market" title="Vectors Market">